Why Do Babies Fight Sleep? Reasons and Remedies

 People think that all a baby does is eat, sleep, poop, and repeat but that’s not it.
-Sometimes, a baby may even fight sleep even when he is sleepy or needs to sleep.
+Sometimes, a newborn fighting sleep can be a puzzling experience for parents.
+Your baby may even fight sleep even when he is sleepy or needs to sleep, leaving you wondering why.
 Clever, isn’t he that little boy of yours?
 Your baby may cry when he is hungry, he may make noise when he wants attention.
-You will understand all these actions but when he fights sleep even when he needs to sleep, you won’t be able to understand it easily.
+You will understand all these actions but when your baby fights sleep even when he needs to sleep, you won’t be able to understand it easily.
 Understanding the cause of this behaviour can help you figure out how to deal with it.

 What Does Fighting Sleep Mean?